LillyMcBride2/learning-journal/learningMarkdown.md

 To make text both bold and italisized you can use an underscore at the beginning and end of a block of text.

-_This text will also be italisized._
+_This text will be bold and italisized._
 ---

 To create an erasure you can use two tilde characters at the beginning and end of a block of text.